prueca/selenium/README.md

 Selenium automates browser.

 Note: With xampp, an outdated phpunit is installed by default.
-Follow this steps to override xampp phpunit:
+Follow these steps to override xampp phpunit:

 - Go to xampp/php folder and delete two files phpunit (with no extension) and phpunit.bat.
 - Go to xampp/php/PEAR dir and delete two folders PHPUnit and PHPUnit2.